 Client support for SNI is required by default in Private Spaces.
 Please contact support if your application supports legacy clients that do not support SNI.

 The Private Spaces routers supports TLS versions 1.0, 1.1, & 1.2 with the following ciphers:

-spaces-strict-tls feature flag drops support for TLS 1.0 and enables the following ciphers:
+spaces-strict-tls feature flag enabled, the Private Spaces routers supports TLS versions 1.1 and 1.2 with the following ciphers:

 spaces-strict-tls feature flag can be enabled via the Heroku CLI:

 HTTP 1.0 requests are converted by the Private Spaces routers into HTTP 1.1 requests to dynos.
 Likewise, HTTP 1.1 responses from dynos are sent to the client as HTTP 1.0 responses when the client sends HTTP 1.0 requests.
 The Common Runtime routers convert HTTP 1.0 requests to HTTP 1.1 requests, but do not convert HTTP 1.1 responses back to HTTP 1.0 responses.

 Private Spaces routers treats the entire first line of the request (up to the first